wingzx3/cogent/README.md

 - 🧠 **Context-Aware** - Understands your entire project structure
 - 🤝 **Pair Programming** - Like pair programming, but your partner never needs coffee breaks
 - 🔒 **Safe Operations** - Asks for your approval before making changes or running commands
+- 📚 **Workspace Awareness** - Can load your entire workspace for better context (configurable)
+- 📜 **Custom Rules** - Teach your AI companion your project's special needs

 ## 🚀 Installation